IBMStreams/samples/JDBCForBluemix/WeatherAnalysis/README.md

-This sample SPL application demonstrates how to store analyzed data into a database using the JDBCRun operator.
+This sample SPL application is discussed in [this article on StreamsDev](https://developer.ibm.com/streamsdev/docs/developing-streams-applications-with-the-jdbcrun-operator/).
+It demonstrates how to store analyzed data into a database using the JDBCRun operator.
 The application first uses a HTTPGetStream operator from the inet source toolkit to retrieve 48 hours weather information in Markham by using the REST end point http://weatherappkandu.mybluemix.net/rest/weather/48hours_xml.
-After analyzes the weather data , the JDBCRun operator is used to insert the data in to target database.
+After analyzing the weather data , the JDBCRun operator is used to insert the data in to the target database.

-Step to deploy the sample application on bluemix
+Steps to deploy the sample application on Bluemix

 1. Import this sample project to streams studio.